Saminakausar/scRNAseq_KNIME/ReadMe.md

 > <ins>Download R packages required for scRNA-seq analysis</ins>

 -   **How do I install KNIME?**
-> Please see the section:
+> Please see the sections:
 >
 > "<ins>Downloading, installing and configuring scRNAseq_KNIME workflow for scRNA-seq analysis</ins>"
 >